On the numerical stability of sketched GMRES: Numerical Experiments

-Figures~\ref{fig:adapt_fs760} and~\ref{fig:adapt_sherman2} illustrate tests of three algorithms on matrices with different condition numbers \(5.49\times 10^3\) and \(9.64\times 10^{11}\).
-In each example, the right-hand side is generated randomly following the standard normal distribution, with \(m\) values of \(50\) and \(100\), and \(\texttt{nrestarts} = 10^3/m\).
+Figures~\ref{fig:adapt_fs760} and~\ref{fig:adapt_sherman2} illustrate tests of these algorithms on matrices \texttt{fs\_760\_1} and \texttt{sherman2}, whose condition numbers are \(5.49\times 10^3\) and \(9.64\times 10^{11}\), respectively.
+In each example, the right-hand side is generated randomly following the standard normal distribution, with \(m\) values of \(50\) and \(100\), and \(\texttt{nrestarts} = 1.5\cdot 10^3/m\).
+It should be noted that restarted GMRES with \(m = t_{\max}\) is examined primarily to enable a direct comparison between restarted sGMRES with adaptive \(t\) and restarted GMRES with similarly low orthogonalization costs.
+In Figure~\ref{fig:adapt_sherman2}, we omit the result for ``restarted GMRES with \(m = t_{\max}\)'' because it coincides with that of ``restarted GMRES''.

-In Figure~\ref{fig:adapt_fs760}, both restarted GMRES and sGMRES achieve small backward errors, with restarted sGMRES using the adaptive restarting strategy accelerating convergence compared to a fixed \(t\) approach by using a slightly larger \(t\).
-As shown in the middle subfigure of Figure~\ref{fig:adapt_fs760}, it can be expected that the performance of restarted sGMRES, using an adaptive restarting strategy, tends towards the performance of restarted sGMRES.
+In Figure~\ref{fig:adapt_fs760}, both restarted GMRES and sGMRES achieve small backward errors, with restarted sGMRES using the adaptive strategy accelerating convergence compared to a fixed \(t\) approach by using a slightly larger \(t\).
+As shown in the middle subfigure of Figure~\ref{fig:adapt_fs760}, it can be expected that the performance of restarted sGMRES, using adaptive truncation size, tends towards the performance of restarted sGMRES.
+To further illustrate the potential performance advantage of our adaptive strategy, we also compare the number of floating-point operations required for orthogonalization in Table~\ref{table:flops}.
+From the table, we observe that restarted sGMRES, both with and without the adaptive strategy, entails a comparable but substantially lower orthogonalization cost than restarted GMRES.